alex9311/information-retrieval/documents/Project_idea_document.md

 #####b)	Functional Requirements
 The application functions in two phases; one for sharing and voting ideas and another for working on the implementation of the ideas.
 The main functional requirements in these phases are as follows:

 The text is structured as followed, the headers are the subobjectives of the application.
 The bullets depict the objective number between brackets with the corresponding requirement in text.
-These objective numbers can be found in apendix (XXXXXXXXXX).
+These objective numbers can be found in appendix (XXXXXXXXXX).

 ######Easy accessible application
 *	(11) The system allows users to sign in using Facebook